charlottedevs/developer-survival-kit/README.md

 * Be responsible.
 Deliver on your promises, set realistic expectations and communicate when you cannot meet your goals.
 * Be flexible.
 Process is good, but progress is better.
 Sometimes you have to work around process to make progress.

+## Responsibilities of a Junior Developer
+As a junior, your primary role is to learn the domain knowledge of your workplace as well as tricks of the trade from your fellow developers.
+This is a list of recommendations similar to that of the developer, but with a focus on how it applies to you.

+* Be a team player.
+Follow your team's conventions and processes.
+However, as a junior, you should ask questions.
+If you don't know something, you should be asking.
+* Be vocal.
+Give your opinions.
+Ask questions.
+Communicate your blockers.
+Never assume you have nothing to contribute, but make sure you are valuing the experience of others as well.
+* Be constructive.
+Learn to ask questions in a positive manner and find ways to give criticism paired with solutions.
+Learning to accept these as well from others will go a long way.
+* Be helpful.
+Try things out.
+Experience things you aren't familiar with.
+This will help you learn and help build your confidence.
+Find those among your team that are most encouraging and feed off of that.
+* Be mindful.
+You are learning to write code.
+Ask for pattern advice.
+Copy patterns present in the codebase for practice and consistency.
+Ask questions about why a decision was made.
+* Be open.
+Please do bring your ideas forward.
+This will help you learn and bring new things to the table.
+Learn to be open to the ideas of others at the same time.
+This dance is hard.
+Don't sweat it, but do learn it.
+* Be aware.
+Listen.
+Gather information.
+Then ask questions about what you're missing.
+* Be present.
+Show up to things.
+Speak up in meetings and discussions.
+These things will help you learn and will help others trust you.
+* Be responsible.
+You will rarely be asked at this stage to estimate, but be careful that you don't overpromise things.
+Communicate blockers and anything that you don't understand.
+* Be flexible.
+Communicate blockers.
+Right now, you probably should avoid breaking the rules.
+If you think that you need to get around process to make progress, ask for some advice and help.
+Maybe someone knows another way!
+Maybe you were right.
+Discussion will help vett this out.

 ## Responsibilities of a Development Team Lead
 Following are some useful tasks for Development Team Leads to take on and own.
 This is by no means an exhaustive list, or a required list, but rather a list of recommendations.
 Your unique work environment, team structure and team makeup will determine which of these items are useful or necessary.